nextpyp/prismpyp/docs/eval3d.md

       --zip-images
     ```

+!!! warning

-> ⚠️ The zipping process may take a few minutes.
+    The zipping process may take a few minutes to run.
 Only rerun with `--zip-images` if your micrographs have changed since the last embedding.

 ## 4. Output Files